Black and White Colobus

 Snorting: An explosive sound made by everyone except babies to show fear.
 For dominant males, this is sometimes a precursor to roaring.

 Snuffling is the sound of a pig rooting.
-Females and children will make this sound during intra-troop conflict, such as a female pushing away a nursing newborn or violent encounters between females and males.
+Females and children will make this sound during the intra-troop conflicts, such as a female pushing away a nursing newborn or violent encounters between females and males.

 Squealing: This is a distress signal emitted by adult females and young.